In Depth Baby Product Reviews Led by a Pediatrician

 What Other Convertible Car Seat Should You Consider?

 One of our favorite options is the Graco 4Ever DLX, which has one of the group's best crash test analysis scores and is easy to install.
 It comes with dual cup holders and easier-to-use harness height adjustment.
 It is lighter in weight than the Foonf and offers better features for comfort and quality.
 If you want the highest quality or comfort, then the Nuna Rava is one for your shortlist.
 While this seat has one of the highest prices, it delivers in every metric, including crash test analysis, ease of installation for both types, and ease of use.
 We think you'll love the Rava if your budget allows a higher price.
+If you are looking for super narrow, the Britax Poplar S is only 17 inches wide and had above-average test results in most metrics.

 Manufacturer Video